FarronF/limerick-council-meetings/meetings/2016/10/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th September 2016.md

 will be developed as a retail centre but for other uses that will support the city

-centre rather than compete with it.---
+centre rather than compete with it.
+---
 13

 **16.**